White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Method

 \subsection{Training Objective and Inference}

 We adopt a basic segmentation approach, in which each query point is assigned the class of its nearest prototype.
-The distance between $l$-th query point $F^Q_l$ and the $c$-th class prototypes $P_c$ is formulated as follows:
+The prediction $\hat{Y}^Q_l$ for the $l$-th query point features $F^Q_l$ is determined by the distance to the nearest prototype within each class $C \in \{\text{FG}, \text{BG}\}$: